-Other Scouts - It is healthy and appropriate for other Scouts to want to advocate for and to help a Scout with a disability.
+Other Scouts - It is healthy and appropriate for other Scouts to want to advocate for and to assist a Scout with a disability.
 They can be a resource to help leaders understand what the Scout needs.
-Sometimes peers know the Scout from other situations like school, other extracurricular activities, or religious activities and know how teachers and leaders in those environments have adapted programs to help the Scout.
-You certainly should use any information you receive in this way, but you should not ask for or probe for information from fellow Scouts.
+Sometimes peers know the Scout from other situations like school, other extracurricular activities, or religious activities and know how teachers and leaders in those environments have adapted programs to help the Scout with a disability.
+You certainly should use the information you receive in this way, but you should not ask or probe for information from fellow Scouts.

 Youth leaders in the Scouting program may need extra information that others do not and experience frustrations with a Scout with a disability that other Scouts do not.
 You can partner with the parents of the Scout with a disability to decide what additional information to share with youth leaders that will be to everyone's benefit.
 When a youth leader is struggling with a Scout because of a disability, it is OK to give the youth leader extra advice and encouragement.
-Youth leaders can be taught to manage their own stress level and to take a step back from a situation when they need to.